 What will the merger with Queenslanders Credit Union achieve?

-- An improved range of products, services and access channels for customers.
+- An improved range of products, services and access channels for our combined Members

-- An enhanced commitment to our customers, communities, and the customer-owned banking model.
+- An enhanced commitment to our Members, communities, and the customer-owned banking model

 What will this mean for Members?